tayfun1234/hello-word/README.md

 # hello-word

 Hi there,
-  This is the project that Mathematics of Deep Learning.
+  This is the project that is Mathematics of Deep Learning.